 Status and Distribution

 Local over much of England and Wales, occasionally locally common.
-Extends up to the border with Scotland on the eastern side of England but is apparently absent from Cumbria and Scotland.
+Unrecorded in Scotland until 2019 when confirmed from the central Highlands (in VC96) at Inshriach with small numbers recorded over four nights in late July.
 Rare in Ireland and absent from the Isle of Man and the Channel Islands.

 Foodplant and Larval Feeding Signs

 Stellaria holostea (greater stitchwort), see plant distribution map.